 When an alert policy's condition violates a Critical (red) threshold, New Relic Alerts can create an incident record with detailed information to help you respond efficiently.
 An incident is a collection of one or more violations.
-It includes all of the open and close timestamps for each violation, as well as chart snapshots of the data being evaluated around the time of each violation.
-The incident record will include any Warning (yellow) violations associated with the Critical (red) threshold violation.
+It includes all of the open and close timestamps for each violation.
+The incident record will include any Warning (yellow) violations which occurred after the opening Critical (red) threshold violation.

 Admins, Owner or Add-on Managers: To select when New Relic Alerts creates incidents and how violations are grouped, use the Incident preference setting inside your policy.
 Then, to view the alert policy violations (incident records), select the Incidents indexes.

-Each option for incident rollup has its own advantages.
+Each option for incident preference has its own advantages.
 You can select any option for any alert policy.

 |By policy (default)||

 Only one incident will be open at a time for the entire policy.

 One incident will be open at a time for each condition in your policy.

 An incident will be created for every violation in your policy.

 By default, a single incident record will be created for each alert policy.

 Admins or Owner